AdobeDocs/campaign-standard.en/help/channels/using/managing-landing-page-form-data.md

 1. Click **[!UICONTROL Confirm]**.

-Now, each time a landing page is displayed, the profile will have to select this checkbox before submitting the form.
-If not, the designed message will display and the user will not be able to submit the form until the checkbox is activated.
+Now, each time the landing page is displayed, the user will have to select this checkbox before submitting the form.
+If not, the warning will display and the user will not be able to submit the form until the checkbox is activated.